-Unlocking the potential of Augmented Reality
+Unlocking the potential of Augmented Reality: benefits, stats, & examples

 Augmented Reality: it’s like real life, but better.

 Augmented Reality is a term that has been in the mainstream public consciousness for decades.
 Despite all of the promises, it is only now, since the rise of powerful smartphone technology, that AR is finally a mainstream reality.
 This post aims to outline some of the many opportunities that AR can now offer organisations and brands of all shapes and sizes.

 AR is the term used to describe an enhanced view of real life by overlaying computer-generated content.
 This computer-generated ‘virtual content’ can be almost anything – video, 3D models, dynamic web content – and it can be triggered by an image, a location or a combination of the two.